-(Above: Image of the core competencies supported by the Collaborative for Academic, Social and Emotional Learning.
-The two outer rings represent areas in which schools ideally will adopt policies and procedures that further the potential of students to experience and practice SEL skills outside of classroom environments.)
+This chart shows the core competencies supported by the Collaborative for Academic, Social and Emotional Learning.
+The two outer rings represent areas in which schools ideally will adopt policies and procedures that further the potential of students to experience and practice SEL skills outside of classroom environments.

 A defining characteristic of social-emotional learning is that it empowers children to manage their own behavior in positive and productive ways, shifting control to the child.

 This counters the “compliance model” widely used in U.S. schools, where adults hold all the power in classrooms and children are passive participants, not drivers of their own development and learning.

 Being active in their own development is fundamental to emotional-intelligence learning, along with acquiring the ability to manage one’s emotions, which is hardly a given for a large segment of the population that, without this learning, is beset with remarkably high numbers of people suffering from anxiety or depression, or with anger issues, or experiencing high degrees of interpersonal conflict, violence and suicide.

 In fact, most of us experience more emotional upsets and the consequences of them than we prefer would be the case – in relationships, work, friendships, and in the everyday course of business.

 This may be good for the bottom lines of pharmaceutical companies and therapists but is hugely costly in infinite ways to the common good and to the pocketbook of the society as a whole.